mckennapsean/dissertation/content/05-security.md

 ![
   Overview of the 20 data sketches.
-  We evaluated these data sketches with a cyber security analyst; this feedback was critical to our redesign of a cyber security dashboard in [@fig:dashboard2].
+  We evaluated these data sketches with a cybersecurity analyst; this feedback was critical to our redesign of a cybersecurity dashboard in [@fig:dashboard2].
 We categorized each sketch into four groups: network graphs, maps, aggregated charts, and time.
 We pulled several data sketches from existing literature [@Fischer2014; @Koike2005; @Taylor2009].